 It’s the job of our investments to get us to financial independence.
-There over 400 companies listed on the JSE, not to mention investment products.
+There are over 400 companies listed on the JSE, not to mention investment products.
 It’s only natural to feel afraid when you start.
 Some terms are difficult to understand and we’re all a little scared we’ll end up losing money.
+You can read about my first investment here

 In this article we explain a number of options to get you going.
 Don’t worry about finding the perfect approach, because nobody really knows what that is.
 Go for the option that feels most comfortable to you right now, because time is the most important ingredient in investing.